Elected Members and employees of the City of South Perth are committed to the democratic process and the principles of good governance.

 The Public Interest Disclosures Act 2003 facilitates the disclosure of public interest information and provides protection for those making such disclosures and those who are the subject of disclosures.

-The Act applies to public authorities such as the City of South Perth and provides a system for the matters disclosed to be investigated and for appropriate action to be taken.
+This Act applies to public authorities such as the City of South Perth and provides a system for the matters disclosed to be investigated and for appropriate action to be taken.

 Every public authority is required to have a Public Interest Disclosures (PID) officer to receive disclosures of public interest information.